lynnlilu/lynnlilu.github.io/_publications/2026-05-conference-AudioHijack-sp.md

 citation: 'Meng Chen, Kun Wang, <b>Li Lu</b>*, Jiaheng Zhang, Tianwei Zhang. &quot;Hijacking Large Audio-Language Models via Context-Agnostic and Imperceptible Auditory Prompt Injection.&quot; <i>Proceedings of IEEE S&P</i>.
 San Francisco, CA, USA.
 2026. doi: to appear.'
 ---

 This work was reported by [IEEE Spectrum](https://spectrum.ieee.org/voice-ai-audio-attacks) on May, 2026.
+We also have a live interview with [The Agenda of Dubaieye](https://omny.fm/shows/the-agenda-with-georgia-tolley/hottest-may-in-the-uae) to talk about this work.

 Following this news, many media reprint the news to report our work.
 Parts of them are listed as follows.